retorillo/string-reader/README.md

 - If set some value, `position` is always reset to zero.
 - If set `null` or `undefined`, empty string is alternatively set.
 - If set non-string object, return-value of its `toString` is alternatively set.

-### string (DEPRECATED)

-This property was renamed to `content`.
-Now `string` property works but will be removed in the future package.

-`string` is not reserved in javascript, but almost languages reserved it.
-Therefore should not be used for property name, I thought.

 ### position